23W-GBAC/NastLenBlog/Third_Post.md

 + A variety of **herbicides, insecticides, and pesticides** commonly used in agriculture
 + **The air pollution and smog** common in many urban areas.
 + **Nickel, uranium, benzidine, benzene, radon, vinyl chloride, cadmium, and asbestos** are all common substances

+According to some statistics made by veterinary researches, almoust all species of domestic animals develop squaomous skin [carcinoma](https://en.wikipedia.org/wiki/Carcinoma) - tumor that affects superficial skin cells.
+Moreover, it has been identified that white cats, white dogs, and horses with white facial markings are more likely to develop this particular tumor.

+Some cancerse in pets are associated with viruses.
+For instance, [feline leukemia virus is a common cause of death among cats](https://www.webmd.com/pets/cats/facts-about-feline-leukemia-virus), with up to 30% of persistently infected cats developing cancer.
+The feline leukemia virus commonly leads to conditions like anemia or lymphoma.
+Due to its ability to suppress the immune system, it can also predispose cats to deadly infections.

+However, encountering the feline leukemia virus doesn't necessarily mean a death sentence for cats.
+Approximately *70% of cats* exposed to the virus can resist infection or eliminate it on their own.
+In dogs, especially younger ones, a benign neoplasm forming warts (referred to as oral papillomas) in the mouth is caused by a virus.

+Besides, statistics appreciates the idea that [hereditary factor](https://wearethecure.org/blog/dog-breeds-prone-to-cancer/) is not less important in the occurence of cancer among pets.
+Among dogs, Golden Retrievers, Boxers, Bernese Mountain Dogs, Great Danes, and Rottweilers are generally more likely to develop cancer (and specific types of cancer) than other breeds.